Accreditation is always a top priority at North Idaho College.

 - If you have any questions/concerns, please reach out to your advisor.

-- NIC maintains its status as an accredited institution and serves nearly 20,000 people a year through a variety of programs, including transfer programs, career and technical education and workforce training.
+- NIC maintains its status as an accredited institution.
+It serves nearly 20,000 people annually through various programs, including transfer programs, career and technical education, and workforce training.

-- Continue to work with your student to determine which path is best for them.
+- Continue to work with your students to determine which path is best for them.

-- Reach out to NIC's Accreditation Liaison Officer, Steve Kurtz, at steve.kurtz@nic.edu with any questions/concerns.
+- Contact NIC's Accreditation Liaison Officer, Steve Kurtz, at steve.kurtz@nic.edu with any questions/concerns.

-- NIC is working with the NWCCU to meet all specific requirements as laid out by the NWCCU.
+- NIC is working with the NWCCU to meet all requirements laid out by the NWCCU.

-- The college is working with the Idaho State Board of Education to ensure students remain a priority and that there is no impact to teaching and learning at NIC.
+- The College is working with the Idaho State Board of Education to ensure students remain a priority and that there is no impact on teaching and learning at NIC.

-The NIC Board of Trustees has already had several board trainings and will continue to have a series of workshops and trainings for their professional development.
+The NIC Board of Trustees continues to engage in training for their professional development.
 Board actions and behavior must immediately demonstrate compliance with NWCCU Eligibility Requirements and Standards.

 The U.S. Department of Education (USDE), NWCCU and the Idaho State Board of Education have explicit tools and requirements to protect students.
 NIC would have time to develop and deploy with the assistance of NWCCU a teach-out plan and agreement as required by USDE regulations and NWCCU policies.
 The specific information about that process is unknown at this time.

-The accreditation review process gives NIC the opportunity for the board and administration to address the 15 issues outlined in NWCCU’s most recent (July 7, 2023) action letter.
-NIC will continue to maintain accreditation as long as adequate progress is made and there are no egregious and unexpected acts committed by NIC.
+The accreditation review process gives NIC the opportunity for the Board and administration to address the eight issues outlined in NWCCU's March 1, 2024, action letter.
+NIC will maintain accreditation as long as the Board of Trustees makes adequate progress and commits no egregious and unexpected acts.

 Yes.
 NIC credits transfer just as they always have.
 Nothing has changed for students with transfer credits.
-Any degrees awarded can never be taken away.
+All degrees awarded are valid.

 No. NIC retains its accreditation during this period.
 Nothing has changed for students seeking certification.